Afghanistan: What does NATO withdrawal mean for India? | DW | 27.07.2021

 Earlier this month, New Delhi evacuated 50 Indian diplomats and staff from its consulate in Kandahar — a Taliban stronghold — as security deteriorated.

-According to the Indian Express, the consulate in Mazar-e-Sharif in northern Afghanistan might be next if the fighting continues.
+According to The Indian Express, the consulate in Mazar-i-Sharif in northern Afghanistan might be next if the fighting continues.

 The last time the Taliban was in power, they sheltered pro-Pakistan militants who had hijacked an Indian civilian airliner to Kandahar in 1999.